Hydronephrosis in Children

 What are the signs and symptoms of hydronephrosis?

-Your child may not have any signs and symptoms, or he may have any of the following:
+Your child may not have any signs and symptoms, or he or she may have any of the following:

 - Frequent urinary tract infections